 Adjunct Professor of Horn

-Gregory Hustis was Principal Horn of the Dallas Symphony Orchestra from 1976 to 2012, at which time he became Principal Horn Emeritus.
-A graduate of the Curtis Institute of Music, where he studied with Mason Jones, Hustis has performed as a concerto soloist with numerous orchestras, including the Abilene Philharmonic, the Grand Junction Symphony Orchestra (Colo.), the Knoxville Symphony, the Dallas Chamber Orchestra, the Florida West Coast Symphony, the Latvian Chamber Orchestra, the Northwest Chamber Orchestra (Seattle), the National Repertory Orchestra (Breckenridge), the Hamilton Philharmonic (Ontario), the Wichita Falls Symphony, and, on numerous occasions, the Dallas Symphony Orchestra.
+A graduate of the Curtis Institute of Music, where he studied with Mason Jones, Hustis has performed as a concerto soloist with numerous orchestras, including the Abilene Philharmonic, the Grand Junction Symphony Orchestra, the Knoxville Symphony, the Dallas Chamber Orchestra, the Florida West Coast Symphony (Sarasota), the Arkansas Symphony, the Latvian Chamber Orchestra, the Northwest Chamber Orchestra (Seattle), the National Repertory Orchestra (Breckenridge), the Hamilton Philharmonic (Ontario), the Wichita Falls Symphony, and, on numerous occasions, the Dallas Symphony Orchestra.

-A clinician, chamber music player, and recitalist, he has been a featured guest artist at many festivals, including the Sarasota Music Festival, Scotia Fest, Round Top, Orford (Québec), Bowdoin International Music (Maine), National Repertory Orchestra, numerous International Horn Society workshops, the Mainly Mozart Festival (San Diego), the Santa Fe Chamber Music Festival, Lapplands Festspel (Sweden), the Brevard Music Festival (N.C.) and Music in the Mountains in Durango, Colo., where he is also Festival Artistic Director.
+As a clinician, chamber music player and recitalist, he has been a featured guest artist at the Sarasota Music Festival, Scotia Fest, Round Top, Orford (Québec), Bowdoin (Maine), National Repertory Orchestra, numerous International Horn Society workshops, the Mainly Mozart Festival (San Diego), the Santa Fe Chamber Music Festival, Lapplands Festspel (Sweden), the Brevard Music Festival (N.C.) and Music in the Mountains in Durango, Colo.
 Hustis has premiered and recorded many concertos for horn and orchestra, including Joseph Schwantner’s Beyond Autumn, a work commissioned by the International Horn Society.
-He has also premiered and subsequently recorded concertos by Eric Ewazen, Simon Sargon, and Augusta Reed Thomas.
+He also premiered and subsequently recorded concertos by Eric Ewazen, Simon Sargon, and Augusta Read Thomas.

-Prior to joining the Dallas Symphony Orchestra, Hustis appeared on many occasions with The Philadelphia Orchestra, and was, for four years, Principal Horn of the Hamilton Philharmonic in Ontario, Canada.
-He has performed and toured with Summit Brass, and in 1986 performed with Lorin Maazel with the World Philharmonic Orchestra in Rio de Janeiro.
+Prior to joining the Dallas Symphony Orchestra, he appeared on many occasions with The Philadelphia Orchestra, and was, for four years, principal horn of the Hamilton Philharmonic in Ontario, Canada.
+He has performed and toured with Summit Brass, and in 1986 performed with Lorin Maazel and the World Philharmonic Orchestra in Rio de Janeiro.

-Besides the scores of orchestral recordings he has made on RCA, Telarc, Hyperion, Dorian, Pro Arte and others as Principal Horn of the Dallas Symphony, Hustis can also be heard as soloist and chamber music player on many labels, including Crystal, Gasparo, Klavier, Centaur, Hester Park and Hyperion.
-He is active in Dallas’s busy commercial recording industry, where he has played countless sessions for film, television and radio.
+Besides the scores of orchestral recordings he has made on RCA, Telarc, Hyperion, Dorian, Pro Arte and other labels as principal horn of the Dallas Symphony, Hustis can also be heard as a soloist and chamber music player on various other labels, including Crystal, Gasparo, Klavier, Centaur, Hester Park and Hyperion.
+He was active in Dallas’s commercial recording industry, where he played countless sessions for film, television and radio.